mrahtz/docker-cfengine-servers/README.md

 ### Prerequisites

-The intended setup involves two servers: one running your production CFEngine policy server, holding your master Git repository, and another for development work, which holds your development Git repository and will be where the containers are created.
+The intended setup involves two servers: one running your production CFEngine policy server, holding your master Git repository, and another for development work, where the containers are created.

 On the development server, we need:
 * Docker